dfederm/dfederm.github.io/_posts/2020-08-24-building-a-console-app-with-.net-generic-host.md

 comments: true
 ---

 The [.NET Generic Host](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host){:target="_blank"} is a feature which sets up some convenient patterns for an application including those for [dependency injection (DI)](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection){:target="_blank"}, [logging](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging){:target="_blank"}, and [configuration](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration){:target="_blank"}.
-It was originally named Web Host and intended for Web scenarios like ASP.NET Core applications but has since been generalized (hence the rename to *Generic* Host) to support other scenarios, such as Windows services, Linux daemon service, or even a console app.
+It was originally named Web Host and intended for Web scenarios like ASP.NET Core applications but has since been generalized (hence the rename to *Generic* Host) to support other scenarios, such as Windows services, Linux daemon services, or even a console app.

 A working example can be found at [dfederm/GenericHostConsoleApp](https://github.com/dfederm/GenericHostConsoleApp){:target="_blank"}.